 Being a Friend is not your typical 9 to 5 job.

-When a Friend is not doing that, they might be busy recording services or tracking a youth's progress in our database, checking-in with their supervisor to problem solve a particularly difficult situation, meeting with other Friends in a team setting to plan group outings or enrichment opportunities, or even participating in the intense 6-8 week observation period where the most at-risk kindergarteners are selected to be enrolled into the program for the next 12.5 years.
+When a Friend is not doing that, they might be busy recording services or tracking a youth's progress in our database, checking-in with their supervisor to problem solve a particularly difficult situation, meeting with other Friends in a team setting to plan group outings or enrichment opportunities or even participating in the intense six to eight week observation period where the kindergarteners who face multiple systemic obstacles are selected to be enrolled into the program for the next 12+ years.

 Being a Friend is definitely not your typical 9 to 5 job.